UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_07.md

 - `-a` list all files, including hidden ones
 - `-F` append indicator characters to make the output easier to understand
-- `-l` show the "long" format, which includes more information about each file
+- `-l` show the "long" format, which includes more information about each file (read the man page to find out more!)
 - `-t` sort files by time instead of alphabetically
 - `-r` sort in reverse order with the most recent file at the bottom

 We could type out `ls -aFltr` each time, but that is cumbersome.
-If we instead type `alias l="ls -aFltr"`
+If we instead type `alias l="ls -aFltr"`, we can use the shorter `l` as an "alias" for the longer command.
+If we want to keep this alias between reboots, we need to save it to file `~/.bash_profile` (on Windows and Mac) or `~/.bashrc` (on Linux) the same way we did during the setup instructions.

 ---